 Double Dare

 The show Double Dare came out on Nickelodeon in the late 80s.
 The basic premise was that two teams of kids played against each other in both physical and mental challenges.
-The physical challenges always proved messy, and this show started the network’s strange affinity for green slime.
+The physical challenges always proved messy, and this show cemented the network’s strange affinity for green slime.
 Later, the company Gametek, on a quest to publish NES versions of every single gameshow on television, made a stop by here.

-In Double Dare, two teams face off (either one player vs computer or two vs each other) for fame, glory, and nonexistent prizes.
-Each game starts with a challenge to see who starts first, and these vary from bowling with eggs, to throwing bananas to gorillas, to catching things in your pants.
-The winner of this challenge gets the first question in the game’s main quiz mode.
-If the team doesn’t know the answer, they can “dare” the other team.
-The dollar value is thus doubled, and the other team gets a shot.
-If they get it wrong than the first team gets the money, but if they don’t know the answer, they have the option to “double dare” the other team.
+The winner gets asked the first question in the game’s main quiz section.
+If they don’t know the answer, they can “dare” the other team.
+The dollar value is doubled and the other team gets a shot.
+If they get it wrong, the first team gets the money.
+If they also don’t know the answer, they have the option to “double dare” the other team.
 The dollar value is doubled again, and control returns to the starting team.

 For the record, Double Dare loves just two things: slime, and putting objects down peoples’ pants.

-The most interesting part of the whole game is that the slime that made the show famous doesn’t really get used, possibly due to some issue the hardware would have with trying to make liquids look real.
+Most interestingly, the slime that made the show famous doesn’t really get used, possibly due to some issue the hardware would have with trying to make liquids look real.
 The physical challenges also do not mimic those on the show, but they are at least explained in a text screen and backed up with graphics good enough to make them playable, even when lobbing items into a fake 3-D space.
 The Double Dare theme is recreated reasonably well, but the short themes for the physical challenges are mind-numbingly out of place.
 They are horribly generic and sound like leftover themes from a board game conversion.

 As far as the game goes, it’s a fair translation.
-The mechanics of the game are intact, and you get to do basically everything from the show.
+The mechanics are intact, and you get to do basically everything from the show.
 If you’re playing against the computer then you get a choice of three difficulty levels that actually are distinct and control how likely the opposing team is to answer questions, dare you back, and how accurate they are in the physical challenges.
-At the hardest difficulty level, you’re going to have a little competition, and the computer will run through physical challenges flawlessly.
+At the hardest difficulty level, you’re going to have a little competition, as the computer will run through physical challenges flawlessly.
 Lower difficulty levels even things out.

-And now the key point: whoever designed the controls is a grade-A bastard.
-I refuse to believe that there wasn’t a better way to handle the minigames.
-Every physical challenge is controlled by a meter with speed on one half and angle on the other.
-Doesn’t matter what you’re doing, this is how you control your player.
 By pressing the left arrow key, the meter starts along the speed side.
 When you get to the notch you want, you press right and it swings over to the angle side.
 When you get the correct notch there then you press A and get an action.
-This reduces every minigame to a simple puzzle to find which two notches you’re supposed to stop on, and it’s a puzzle that blows.
+This reduces every minigame to a simple timing puzzle to find which two notches you’re supposed to stop on, and it’s a puzzle that blows.
 There are a few exceptions, usually when you’re required to catch something in your pants, where A launches something and you maneuver your character’s pants to accept it.
 These are much better games, but a definite minority.

 If you know of Double Dare or actually used to watch the show, then this game might be worth checking out.
 Otherwise, it’s nothing spectacular and mostly just a lot of trouble.
 You won’t miss anything by not playing.